 Bermudagrass makes an excellent turfgrass.
 However, its excellent ground-covering ability also makes it a pest in flower and vegetable beds.

-The herbicides fluazifop (Grass B Gon, etc) and sethoxydim (Vantage) can be used in some cases but not all ornamentals are tolerant of these chemicals.
+The herbicides fluazifop (Grass B Gon) (click for sources) and sethoxydim (Bonide Grass Killer) (click for sources) can be used in some cases but not all ornamentals are tolerant of these chemicals.

-Bayer Advanced Bermudagrass Control is labeled for use in ornamental beds.
+Fenoxaprop Bayer Advanced Bermudagrass Control) (click for sources) is labeled for use in ornamental beds.